 Only program in Australia and New Zealand!

 As the only Agricultural Engineering program in both Australia and New Zealand, you’ll gain the unique knowledge and skills to make a difference in your career with USQ’s Associate Degree of Engineering (Agricultural).
 The Associate Degree of Engineering will give you the freedom of choice to start up your career or set a stepping stone for further study.

 Already hold a Diploma through TAFE or an Agricultural College?
-Then fast track your degree with the credit you’ve already earned.
+Then fast track your degree with recognition of prior learning.